cuplv/droidel/README.md

 Converting Directory Structure of Application
 ---------------------------------------------
 The script gradle-to-standard.sh is used to convert the directory structure from a gradle project to what Droidel expects.
-After the script is built with a command such as "./gradlew assembleDebug" the script can be run as "sh gradle-to-standard.sh [path to project] [build (eg debug)] [output dir]"
+After the script is built with a command such as:

+    ./gradlew assembleDebug

+The script can be run as

+    sh gradle-to-standard.sh [path to project] [build (eg debug)] [output dir]

+The output direcotry can then be used as a normal project would in droidel.

 Running Droidel
 ---------------